-Sexual Violence and Sexual Harassment
+Sexual Violence

-- 39. It is important that school and college staff are aware of sexual violence and the fact children can, and sometimes do, abuse their peers in this way.
-When referring to sexual violence we are referring to sexual violence offences under the Sexual Offences Act 2003111 as described below: - Rape: A person (A) commits an offence of rape if: he intentionally penetrates the vagina, anus or mouth of another person (B) with his penis, B does not consent to the penetration and A does not reasonably believe that B consents. - Assault by Penetration: A person (A) commits an offence if: s/he intentionally penetrates the vagina or anus of another person (B) with a part of her/his body or anything else, the penetration is sexual, B does not consent to the penetration and A does not reasonably believe that B consents. - Sexual Assault: A person (A) commits an offence of sexual assault if: s/he intentionally touches another person (B), the touching is sexual, B does not consent to the touching and A does not reasonably believe that B consents. - What is consent?112 Consent is about having the freedom and capacity to choose.
+It is important that school and college staff are aware of sexual violence and the fact children can, and sometimes do, abuse their peers in this way.
+When referring to sexual violence we are referring to sexual violence offences under the Sexual Offences Act 2003 as described below:

+- Rape: A person (A) commits an offence of rape if: he intentionally penetrates the vagina, anus or mouth of another person (B) with his penis, B does not consent to the penetration and A does not reasonably believe that B consents. - Assault by Penetration: A person (A) commits an offence if: s/he intentionally penetrates the vagina or anus of another person (B) with a part of her/his body or anything else, the penetration is sexual, B does not consent to the penetration and A does not reasonably believe that B consents. - Sexual Assault: A person (A) commits an offence of sexual assault if: s/he intentionally touches another person (B), the touching is sexual, B does not consent to the touching and A does not reasonably believe that B consents.
+(NOTE Schools and colleges should be aware that sexual assault covers a very wide range of behaviour so a single act of kissing someone without consent or touching someone's bottom/breasts/genitalia without consent, can still constitute sexual assault). - Causing someone to engage in sexual activity without consent: A person (A) commits an offence if: s/he intentionally causes another person (B) to engage in an activity, the activity is sexual, B does not consent to engaging in the activity, and A does not reasonably believe that B consents.
+(NOTE this could include forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party). - 69 Consent is about having the freedom and capacity to choose.
 Consent to sexual activity may be given to one sort of sexual activity but not another, e.g. to vaginal but not anal sex or penetration with conditions, such as wearing a condom.
 Consent can be withdrawn at any time during sexual activity and each time activity occurs.
-Someone consents to vaginal, anal or oral penetration only if s/he agrees by choice to that penetration and has the freedom and capacity to make that choice.113 - Sexual harassment: When referring to sexual harassment we mean 'unwanted conduct of a sexual nature' that can occur online and offline.
-When we reference sexual harassment, we do so in the context of child on child sexual harassment.
-Sexual harassment is likely to: violate a child's dignity, and/or make them feel intimidated, degraded or humiliated and/or create a hostile, offensive or sexualised environment.
+Someone consents to vaginal, anal or oral penetration only if s/he agrees by choice to that penetration and has the freedom and capacity to make that choice. - a child under the age of 13 can never consent to any sexual activity - the age of consent is 16 - sexual intercourse without consent is rape